-During the STRP festival 2022 i curated and produced the project Mine is smaller than yours by the Slovenian artist that uses the alias Name:
+For the the STRP festival 2022 i initiated, curated and produced the project Mine is smaller than yours by the Slovenian artist that uses the alias Name: